kimmo1019/scDEC/README.md

 ```
 For an example, one can run `CUDA_VISIBLE_DEVICES=0 python main_clustering.py  --data Splenocyte --K 12 --dx 8 --dy 20` to cluster the scATAC-seq data with pretrained model.

+Or one can run `CUDA_VISIBLE_DEVICES=0 python main_clustering.py  --data Splenocyte --K 12 --dx 8 --dy 20 --train True` to train the model from scratch.

 ### Model evaluation

 If the pretrained model was used, the clustering results in the last step will be directly saved in `results/[dataset]/data_pre.npz` where `dataset` is the name of the scATAC-seq dataset.
+Note that `data_pre.npz` or `data_at_xxx.npz` contains the predictions from the H network.
+The first part denotes the embeddings and the second part denotes the inferred one-hot label where one can use `np.argmax` function to get the cluster label.

 Then one can run `python eval.py --data [dataset]` to analyze the clustering results.
 For an example, one can run `python eval.py --data Splenocyte`